 Here are the most common types of car accidents in the United States, according to the National Highway Traffic Administration:

 - Hit and run

 - DWI accidents

-What Do You Do After an Accident?
+What Do I Do After an Auto Accident?

-The moments after an accident are vital, and it is important to know how to respond so you ensure the safety and well being of yourself and others.
+The moments after an accident are vital, and it is important to know how to respond so you ensure the safety and well-being of yourself and others.
 Here are the steps to take immediately after an accident.

 1. Move Your Car

-Car accidents are terrifying, and it is easy to panic; however, you must move yourself and, if possible, your car out of harm’s way and to the side of the road.
+Car accidents are terrifying, and it is easy to panic; however, you must move and, if possible, your car out of harm’s way and to the side of the road.
 Turn on your hazards to let other drivers beware of the accident.